jplag/JPlag/README.md

 2. Run `mvn clean package` from the repository root to compile and build all submodules.
    Run `mvn clean package assembly:single` instead if you need the full jar, which includes all dependencies.
    Run `mvn -P with-report-viewer clean package assembly:single` to build the full jar with the report viewer.
 In this case, you'll need [Node.js](https://nodejs.org/en/download) installed.
-3. You will find the generated JARs in the subdirectory `cli/target`.
+3. You will find the generated JARs (`jplag-x.y.z-jar-with-dependencies.jar`) in the subdirectory `cli/target`.

 ## Usage
 JPlag can either be used via the CLI or directly via its Java API.
 For more information, see the [usage information in the wiki](https://github.com/jplag/JPlag/wiki/1.-How-to-Use-JPlag).
 If you are using the CLI, the report viewer UI will launch automatically.
 No data will leave your computer!